The Influence of One Strategic Agent on the Core of Stable Matchings: Discussion

 The optimal strategy of $g$ given she have Bayesian information is discussed in \cite{roth1999truncation,coles2014optimal}.
-When the uniform independent assumption holds, truncation strategy is still optimal for her when she maximizes her expected utility, and the exact point of truncation is determined by her utility function.
-Furthermore, \cite{coles2014optimal} shows that reduction in the risk aversion causes the length of $g$'s list after truncation to be negligible compared to the number of agents.
-If we assume truncation in $\Theta(\log^2(n))$ we get similar results to those of the full knowledge model: either the strategy was successful and the expected rank is $O(\log^4(n))$ or the strategic woman is unmatched and we are in a $n$-men $(n-1)$-women case.
-In this case, it should be reasonable to say that the other women get rank $\log(n)$ due to \cite{ashlagi2017unbalanced}.
-A more rigorous analysis is needed since the fact that $g$'s rank when matched with her best stable husband is worse than her truncation location might imply something about the preference lists of the other agents.
+When the uniform independent assumption holds, a truncation strategy is still optimal for her when she maximizes her expected utility, and the exact point of truncation is determined by her utility function.
+Furthermore, \citet{coles2014optimal} showed that a reduction in the risk aversion causes the length of $g$'s list after truncation to be negligible compared to the number of agents.
+If we assume truncation in $\Theta(\log^2(n))$ we get similar results to those of the full knowledge model: either the strategy was successful and the expected rank is $\O(\log^4(n))$ or the strategic woman is unmatched and we are in a $n$-men $(n-1)$-women case.
+In this case, it should be reasonable to say that the other women get rank $\log(n)$ due to \citet{ashlagi2017unbalanced}.
+A more rigorous analysis is needed since the fact that $g$'s rank, when matched with her best stable husband, is worse than her truncation location might imply something about the preference lists of the other agents.
+Our result is different from \cite{ashlagi2017unbalanced} in the sense that in our case the \textit{missing woman} not only stays in the game but promises herself the best possible match.
+Our results can also be seen as a refinement of \cite{ashlagi2017unbalanced} that allows the understanding of the core convergence depending on the degree of selectivity (truncation) that the strategic players are willing to risk.